 Most infringements, however, are relatively small in value and infringed parties often can’t even find an attorney to take their case.
 These smaller infringements regularly go unchallenged, and many infringers believe that they can steal images with impunity.

 For many smaller infringements, creators like nature photographers can reasonably ask what good is their copyright when they have no effective way to enforce it?

 A Remedy for Smaller Infringements

 The Copyright Alternative in Small-Claims Enforcement (CASE) Act of 2019 (H.R.
-2426 S. 1273) would help creators by creating a voluntary small claims process for copyright infringements.
-The CASE Act would create a voluntary, three judge tribunal within the Copyright Office to quickly and efficiently handle small infringements without the expense and hassle of a copyright action in a federal district court.
+2426 S. 1273) helps creators by creating a voluntary small claims process for copyright infringements.
+The CASE Act creates a voluntary, three judge tribunal within the Copyright Office to quickly and efficiently handle small infringements without the expense and hassle of a copyright action in a federal district court.

 Under the CASE Act, the total award (either actual damages or statutory damages) cannot exceed $30,000.
 If a claimant’s work was registered with Copyright Office at time of infringement, then the claimant is eligible for statutory damages up to $15,000/infringement.

 If a claimant’s work was not registered at the time of the infringement, they would still be eligible for statutory damages up to $7,500/infringement.
 This is a significant difference from a copyright action in federal district court, where failure to register the work before infringement renders all statutory damages unavailable.